Vecna: Hand and Eye of Vecna

 The left hand and eye of Vecna's original "mortal" lich form, which have never been replaced in his later more powerful incarnations, are now high-valued and very dangerous magical artifacts.
 To use the powers of the Hand of Vecna or the Eye of Vecna one is required to cut off one's own corresponding body part and affix Vecna's in its place.
 "The new bearer of the Eye or Hand (or both) will gain access to powerful spell-like abilities, but the items will slowly corrupt them, turning them evil over time".
 These artifacts were introduced in the third supplement to the original D&D rules, Eldritch Wizardry.
 They went on to appear in all subsequent D&D editions.
 They are considered classic items in D&D, with Mordicai Knode of Tor.com commenting "We all agree that the Hand and Eye of Vecna are the best artifacts, right?"
 Scott Baird, for Screen Rant, highlighted the risk of the items and stated that "a D&D party that finds one can find itself torn apart.
 The reputation of these items precedes them and many good adventurers would want to destroy the Eye or Hand of Vecna, but there is always the temptation of power.
 More importantly, the player will be tempted, simply so they can brag that they used these famous items in a campaign".

 Joe Manganiello's character Arkhan fought against Vecna with the adventuring party Vox Machina in the web series Critical Role.
 He then stole the Hand of Vecna and replaced his own hand with the artifact.
 In Baldur's Gate: Descent Into Avernus (2019), Arkhan is attempting to master the Hand of Vecna in hopes of freeing Tiamat, however, the artifact is slowly corrupting and decomposing his left side.

 Sword of Kas

-Vecna created the Sword of Kas for his greatest servant, which contains a "portion of his consciousness."
+Vecna created the Sword of Kas for his greatest servant Kas the Bloody-Handed and it contains a "portion of his consciousness."

 This interpretation is relatively recent.
 As per the 1st edition Dungeon Master's Guide, Vecna only procured this most powerful sword for his chief lieutenant.
 Similarly, depending on edition and source, its appearance has varied, from a short sword to a wavy bladed two hander.
 However, it is consistently depicted that the Sword is inextricably tied to Vecna's relics.
 "The reason why Vecna only has a single eye and hand is due to a betrayal by Kas", who used the sword against his former master.

 "In the third edition of Dungeons & Dragons, the Sword of Kas is a +6 unholy keen vorpal longsword that grants a +10 modifier to the Strength score of its wielder".

+The sword is listed as an artifact in the 2024 Dungeon Master's Guide.